soyinkas1/Time-Series-Analysis-and-Forecasting-with-Dash-Web-App/README.md

 - **Double** - ***Trend***: Captures the trend (increasing or decreasing pattern) of the series.
 - **Triple** - ***Seasonality***: Captures the repeating seasonal pattern.

-The Simple exponental smoothing (SES) model returned the same value for the forecast as expected.
+The Simple exponential smoothing (SES) model returned the same value for the forecast as expected.
 SES does not model trends or seasonality.
 It assumes the best guess for the next value is the current smoothed level, which remains constant unless new observations significantly change it.

 Double Exponential Smoothing adds another layer that handles trends in data - There was a slow upward trend predicted which is line with the test set trend even though the volatility is not captured by the forecast.
 The multiplcative trend is has a negative gradient while the additive trend is growing.

-Triple Exponential Smoothing- The EDA showed a small  amount of seasonality in the data and this was amplified by the TES which tried to model the seasonality and trend but not able to model this adequately.
+Triple Exponential Smoothing- The EDA showed a small  amount of seasonality in the data and this was amplified by the TES which tried to model the seasonality and trend, but not able to model this adequately.

 It became apparent that the Holt-Winters is not able to model the complexity of the crude oil price data.

  One of the limitation of Holt-Winters is that it does not have room for regressors so external factors cannot be considered.
 Crude oil prediction is complex as it is affected by myriad of external factors such

  * Supply and Demand
- * Geopolitical Events e.g. Russia Ukraine conflict
+ * Geopolitical Events e.g. Russia-Ukraine conflict
  * Economic Indicators
  * Exchange Rates
  * Inventory Levels